colojar/clusterhat/README.md

 4. Creates `userconf.txt` with `<user>:<hash>` for first boot user setup (Bookworm format).
 5. Enables SSH by creating the `ssh` flag file in `boot/firmware/`.
 6. Powers on nodes using `clusterctrl on pN` commands if `power_on=true`.
-7. (Optional) Waits for SSH connectivity on the CNAT network (172.19.181.X) addresses.
+7. (Optional) Waits for SSH connectivity on the Zero node IPs (now bridge-assigned, discovered via inventory vars or DHCP reservations).

 Key changes from previous version:
 - Simplified to match official ClusterHAT workflow exactly